 64mb is more than enough as most of my data is in the cloud.
 Music takes up most of the storage space on the iPad.
 This will probably change with either spotify or whatever apple does with its lala acquisition in the future.

 it’s a delight for reading books or browsing the Internet.
 I’ve also found a way to stream non h264 video via air video.
 I’ll watch video content casually in bed, but my HTPC is still the best bet for video due to it’s 52 inch screen.
 I tried the composite video out kit which was nice, but I don’t get why there isn’t an hdmi out.
 I don’t want to watch 480p video.
 The usatoday app is the best example of print media on the iPad.
 I stillmwouldmlikemto see an HTML 5 version in the future. iBooks is pathetic with its prices and selections, but the Kindle app totally makes up for it.
 Seriously, Amazon is more than okay.

 Areas i haven’t explored too much are gaming and education.
+But that shouldn’t pose much of a problem to me as I have been reading reviews whenever I can about the 2019 best gaming tablets Gaming Rig.
 The graphics on some games I’ve tried are on par with other portable systems.
 The possibilities for learning seem endless.
 I actually want to learn with the iPad.
 I also think it might be insanely useful for kids.

 This is where i think the world completely and utterly underestimates the iPad.
 Typing is different and the touch interface is certainly way different, but its only about learning something new.
 I can’t type as fast as I do on my MacBook, but I can certainly type a good 40 wpm still.
 I assume it will only get better over time.
 This entire article was composed on my iPad btw.